 Garage doors can be fitted with additional locks, and you can also block up-and-over doors from being opened with a garage door defender, which works even where the lock has failed.

 If you have found any security issues which need to be addressed, or if you suffer a break-in and require an emergency locksmith, we can help.

 In the event of a break-in or if your home has sustained damage through vandalism or accident, we always recommend that you contact the police in the first instance (if appropriate), followed by your home insurance company.

-Terry’s Locksmith and Security Solutions offers sales, installation and repairs of security systems across the Gold Coast.
-Call (07) 5601 1825 or visit our showroom at 23 Township Drive, Burleigh Heads.
+Terry’s Locksmiths offers sales, installation and repairs of security systems across the Gold Coast.
+Call (07) 5601 1820 or visit our showrooms at Burleigh Heads and Southport.